mirams/ephys-reading-help/README.md

-# Terminology for reading cardiac cellular ephys papers
+# Terminology for reading cardiac cell ephys lit

 Goal is to make reading easy / possible.
 It's not an encyclopedia.